mikebots/mikesbot-repo/README.md

-**2: Customizing**
+- **2: Customizing**

 I suggest ignoring this if you aren't as experienced at coding but if you are.
 You can edit the embeds and commands etc on the code

-Status: You can change your bot status in index.js
+Status: You can change your bot status [here](https://github.com/mikebots/mikesbot-repo/edit/master/events/client/ready.js)

 Here are the type of games you can use:
 "WATCHING" your status would be Watching (the status).